A lot of businesses are starting to take their content marketing campaigns seriously.

 By promoting offers to email list subscribers, you’ll be able to make money, because some will buy your offers.

-Over time, your content marketing efforts will become more and more profitable.
+Over time, your editorial calendar and marketing campaigns will become more and more profitable.

-Therefore, when it comes to content marketing, pay close attention to how your content is impacting your email sign up rates.
+Therefore, when it comes to making content marketing work, pay close attention to how your content is impacting your email sign up rates.

 If you’re new to content marketing, monitoring content vs. email signups might be enough.